achwo/http-mock/README.md

 The `config`-Folder is located under `/app/config`.
 There you can mount your overrides.

+The dockerfile is accessible in docker hub: https://hub.docker.com/repository/docker/achwo/http-mock.

 ## Configure via File

 If you want to configure via file, you can override `config/mapping.json`